passalis/sef/README.md

 python setup.py install --user
 </pre>

-PySEF is developed and tested on Linux.
+PySEF is developed and tested on Linux (both Python 2.7 and Python 3 are supported).
 However, it is expected to run on Windows/Mac OSX as well, since all of its components are cross-platform.

 ## Further reading